dylanlott/vedh/contextlog.md

 Sure enough, I was right.
 The `CreateGame` function was keying BoardStates by Username instead of ID's like they should be.
 I should write a regression test for that.

+Okay, so now we're in a place where BoardStates are solid, game creation is solid, and board updates are being subscribed to and received.

+Now we just need to push on the UI until it's in a place where we can play test with multiple people.